cdandoy/jdbc/README.md

 connection.commit();
 ```

+---
+<a name="batch"></a>
 ### I want to insert many rows into one table.
 Use ```addBatch()``` and ```executeBatch()```, it is fast and implemented by every database.
-It is not only fast because of the reduced round-trips but also the JDBC driver and the database know that they have to repeat the same
+It is not only fast because of the reduced round-trips but also because the JDBC driver and the database know that they have to repeat the same
 work many times which allows optimizations.
 ```
 PreparedStatement preparedStatement = connection.prepareStatement("insert into multi_test (id, txt) values (?, ?)")